 - Collect all bedding, throws, rugs and clothing and wash them in soapy water – washing liquid will do.
 The soapy water is known to kill the eggs, larvae, pupae and adults.

 - Vacuum everything.
 That includes all the carpets, furniture, cracks in the floor if you have wooden flooring, behind doors, mattresses and anywhere else that collects dust.
+Best practise is to throw away the dustbag or empty the canister after each clean.

 3. Check that you haven’t been infected